booboo-at-gluga-de/conkyrc/README.md

 In first place we want to share our conkyrc files here with each other and with the rest of the world so that we can learn from each other.

-Next thing will be to set up pluggable system of prepared conkyrc blocks.
+Next thing will be to set up a pluggable system of prepared conkyrc blocks.
 This way a library will grow.
-Everybody than can easily pick the CPU usage block from here, the RAM usage block from there and can this way plug together his/her individual conkyrc with very low effort and without caring about all details of the conkyrc language.
+Everybody then can easily pick the CPU usage block from here, the RAM usage block from there and can this way plug together his/her individual conkyrc with very low effort and without caring about all details of the conkyrc language.
 Stay curious!

 Getting started
 ---------------